 In this way, criminals can carry illegal wildlife products while concealing useful property and dealing in many jurisdictions.
 All of these situations are red flags for businesses.
 For this reason, organizations that do business with individuals or legal entities operating in environmental areas should implement KYC measures, perform necessary due diligence and transaction monitoring.
 Financial institutions should also review the payment methods of transactions.

 Regulations in Green Crime

-These risks can be identified and measures can be taken with Customer Due Diligence or Enhanced Due Diligence procedures that comply with partners and employees in third-party relationships at businesses.
+These risks can be identified, and measures can be taken with Customer Due Diligence (CDD) or Enhanced Due Diligence (EDD) procedures that comply with partners and employees in third-party relationships at businesses.
 At the same time, it can be learned whether there is a financial crime before these people who have Adverse Media Screening.
-All these transactions ensure that financial crimes in companies are noticed and measures are taken.
+All these transactions ensure that financial crimes in companies are noticed, and measures are taken.
 At the same time, transactions with Transaction Monitoring Software can be instantly screening and warned so that financial crimes can be recognized.
-As a result, Green Crime can be prevented in this way, and the prevented green crimes and financial institutions can not only face regulatory penalties but also prevent serious environmental crimes committed.
+As a result, Green Crime can be prevented in this way.
+The prevented green crimes and financial institutions can face regulatory penalties and prevent serious environmental crimes committed.